-First, they are both non-psychoactive, meaning users won’t get high or stoned.
+They are both non-psychoactive, meaning users won’t get high or stoned.
 This is because CBD and CBDA both do not directly interact with our endocannabinoid receptors.

 This is due to CBDA’s relationship with serotonin receptors.
-For this same reason, CBDA is being further researched as an anti-nausea drug, with one study finding CBDA more effective at reducing nausea than CBD.
+For this same reason, CBDA is further researched as an anti-nausea drug, with one study finding CBDA more effective at reducing nausea than CBD.

-What Are The Potential Benefits of CBDA?
+What Are The Potential Benefits?

 Part of the issue with CBDA when it comes to potential medical use is that it is an unstable compound.
-This is evident when you consider that it gradually decarboxylates even just at room temperature.
+This is evident when you consider that it gradually decarboxylates, even just at room temperature.
 However, Dr. Raphael Mechoulam, the cannabis scientist who first synthesized THC and CBD, said at the 2019 CannMed conference that his research team discovered a way to transform unstable CBDA into a more stable compound.

 Additionally, CBDA appears to share most of the benefits CBD users seek, such as anti-anxiety properties and more.

 Is CBDA Better Than CBD?